lulvk/lulvk.github.io/_pages/overview.md

 Breaking news
 ======

-* Call for papers!
-Consider submitting your work to our IEEE ICIP 2022 Special Session: [Quality assessment for medical imaging](/files/ICIP2022SS_Contributions.pdf){:target="_blank"}!
+* Our Special Session: [Quality assessment for medical imaging](/files/ICIP2022SS_Contributions.pdf){:target="_blank"} has been accepted and will take place at IEEE ICIP 2022 in Bordeaux, France, next October.
-* Call for papers!
-Consider submitting your work to our ACM IMX 2022 Workshop: [Considering emotions in multimedia experience](https://emotionimx.ls2n.fr/){:target="_blank"}!
+* Our Workshop: [Considering emotions in multimedia experience](https://emotionimx.ls2n.fr/){:target="_blank"} has been accepted and will take place at ACM IMX 2022 in Aveiro, Portugal, next June.